Coding-Mohamed/Forum/README.md

+<<<<<<< HEAD

+# Forum

+# Discussion Hub is a full-stack forum application built using Next.js, Convex, and Clerk for secure user authentication.
+Users can create threads, comment on discussions, upvote or downvote threads, and enjoy real-time updates in a responsive and intuitive platform.

 # Discussion Hub

 Discussion Hub is a full-stack forum application built using Next.js, Convex, and Clerk for secure user authentication.
 Users can create, comment on, upvote, and downvote threads.
 The platform offers a responsive and engaging user experience, designed for seamless discussions and real-time updates.